What are Pharmacy Techs?

 - Computer Applications: In this course, students learn to use pharmacy software and insurance billing programs, including automated ordering, inventory, payment methods, common insurance rejection codes and entering patient prescriptions and profiles.

-- Pharmacy Law and Ethics: Students will learn legal and ethical matters related to pharmacies, including confidentiality and patient privacy.
+- Pharmacy Law and Ethics: Students will likely learn legal and ethical matters related to pharmacies, including confidentiality and patient privacy.
 Without an understanding of medical law and ethics, pharmacy techs could cause harm to patients and leave themselves and their employers liable.

 Related Career Options